hbctraining/Intro-to-R-with-DGE/lessons/11_DGE_count_normalization.md

     <img src="../img/length_of_gene.png" width="400">

- - **normalization for RNA composition:** recommended for comparison of expression between samples (particularly important when performing differential expression analyses)
+ - **normalization accounting for RNA composition:** recommended for comparison of expression between samples (particularly important when performing differential expression analyses)

 	 > "A few highly and differentially expressed genes may have strong influence on the total read count, causing the ratio of total read counts not to be a good estimate for the ratio of expected counts (for all genes)"[[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]